minetest/contentdb/app/flatpages/help/non_free.md

 **ContentDB does not allow certain non-free licenses, and will limit the promotion of packages with non-free licenses.**

-Minetest is free and open source software, and is only as big as it is now because of this.
+Luanti is free and open source software, and is only as big as it is now because of this.
 It's pretty amazing you can take nearly any published mod and modify it to how you like - add some features, maybe fix some bugs - and then share those modifications without the worry of legal issues.
 The project, itself, relies on open